crd150/crd150.github.io/syllabus.md

 Dr. Noli Brazil
 *Contact*: nbrazil.at.ucdavis.edu
 *Office*: 2325 Hart Hall
 *Office hours*: Monday and Wednesday from 4:30-5:30 pm or by appointment, Zoom or in-person.
-Please sign up for a slot [here](https://www.wejoinin.com/sheets/vbcaq).
+Please sign up for a slot [here](https://www.wejoinin.com/sheets/vwzry).
 Out of courtesy to other students, please do not sign up for more than two 10-minute blocks.
 If you do, I will keep only the first two blocks.
+The last 20 minutes are open drop in.
 Zoom link is located on Canvas home page.

 <div style="margin-bottom:25px;">
 </div>